Back arrow, pointing left

 Common Questions

-Do I need planning permission to put up a shed?
+Do I need planning permission to add a garden office?

 Rules governing outbuildings apply to sheds, playhouses, greenhouses and garages as well as other ancillary garden buildings such as swimming pools, ponds, sauna cabins, kennels, enclosures (including tennis courts) and many other kinds of structures for a purpose incidental to the enjoyment of the dwellinghouse.